 Divide your binder with dividers labelled with your various categories (produce, meats, toiletries).
 Use sheets for photo albums or sheet protectors to store coupons.
 These are good because they are clear, and you can see what you need without rifling through.
 Consider using baseball trading card sleeves.
 They work well, too.

 If using a binder isn’t for you, an accordion file box works also.
-Simply label the tabs with the various categories and file coupons appropriately.
+Simply label the tabs with the various categories, and file and organize coupons appropriately.
+Another option is using a note card holder.

 Read the fine print to make sure that you are getting the deal that you think you are.
 When you are making up your shopping list for the week, make notations for coupon use, so that you don’t forget at the checkout.